makyinmars/Silicobra/README.md

-# Resume builder
+# Sprix

-Builds a resume based on a template from overleaf.
+Sprix is a resume builder based on one of my favorite resume templates from overleaf.

 I plan to eventually add more resumes templates once the basics of the project are completed.